The Role of a Licensed Insolvency Trustee in MississaugaPosted on: April 7, 2017

-The role of a Licensed Insolvency Trustee in Mississauga is critical in helping consumers who choose to go through the process of filing for bankruptcy to solve their overwhelming debt problems.
+The role of a Licensed Insolvency Trustee in bankruptcy Mississauga is critical in helping consumers who choose to go through the process of filing for bankruptcy to solve their overwhelming debt problems.
 Not only do they play a very big part in helping to minimize confusion, but they are present from beginning to end to make sure that every step of the process gets done as quickly and efficiently as possible.

 Licensed Insolvency Trustees (LITs) are the only professionals licensed by the Federal Government of Canada to provide debtor information and advice to individuals and businesses with debt problems to help them make informed choices to deal with their financial difficulties.
 In addition, they are the only ones permitted by law to provide and perform debt restructuring services under the Bankruptcy & insolvency Act (BIA).

-Licensed Insolvency Trustees were previously called bankruptcy trustees, or trustees in bankruptcy.
+Licensed Insolvency Trustees in bankruptcy Mississauga were previously called bankruptcy trustees, or trustees in bankruptcy.
 The Office of the Superintendent of Bankruptcy Canada has recently changed their designation from bankruptcy trustee to Licensed Insolvency Trustee (LIT) in order to clearly differentiate them from debt consultants who are not licensed by the federal government to provide debt services.

 The new designation is important to help eliminate any confusion or doubt among consumers about the legitimacy of LIT’s to provide government programs to eliminate debt.
 When dealing with a Licensed Insolvency Trustee, consumers are protected in three ways: